By: GreatAmerica on January 9th, 2023

 Strategic Planning can be a powerful process if done well.
 It can be the difference between driving straight to your business goals or taking a long, winding road to get there.
 As you look forward, consider these common pitfalls:

 No company can do everything.
 Many ideas are brought to the table in a good strategic planning brainstorm session.
-The real challenge can come with saying “no” to some good ideas in order to prioritize a reasonable number of initiatives (4-6) that can be well executed in the coming years.
-Many times, leadership teams unable to narrow the focus don't do well at any initiatives and hamper their overall business success.
+The real challenge can come with saying “no” to some good ideas in order to prioritize a reasonable number of strategic initiatives (4-6) that can be well-executed in the coming years.
+Often, leadership teams who are unable to narrow the focus don't do well at any initiatives and hamper their overall business success.
 A good facilitator can help company leaders with this challenge.

 With 4-6 solid initiatives in hand, the team should be able to get back to the office and make things happen in a focused way, right?
 Wrong!
 There must be assigned accountability to connect plans to actions.
-Without specific action items assigned to people or departments, with expected timelines the strategic initiatives will not have accountability with forward momentum.
+Without specific action items assigned to people or departments including expected timelines, the strategic initiatives will not have accountability with forward momentum.
+An effective way to do this is through leveraging powerful collaboration and project management tools.
+Many inexpensive or free options exist for outlining project plans, such as asana, Monday, or smart sheets.
+In these tools projects can be outlined, timelines can be set, and ownership can be assigned at a granular level.

 It’s not possible, nor desirable, to involve every employee in the development of the strategic initiatives, but employees work harder for something they feel a part of.
 It’s critical for broad communication of these new priorities to the whole company.
 By bringing their direct reports into the fold, senior leaders gain their commitment to the strategic initiatives, ensuring success.

-This season, give yourself a gift that keeps on giving; incorporate a strong strategic plan, avoid these common pitfalls and find yourself measurably closer to your destination.
+This year, incorporate strong strategic initiatives, avoid these common pitfalls and find yourself measurably closer to your destination.
+Contact PathShare to discuss your needs and create a clear path to your organization's success.